News and Events

 Wednesday, October 18, 2023 | 3:30 PM | Brazos Hall Lobby

-To learn more and register for this event, visit our Texas Jazz Singer event page.
+To learn more, visit our Texas Jazz Singer event page.

 Architects of Sound: Women of El Paso Punk | Tara Martin López